alfred-jayaprakash/kke-solutions/jenkins/Install-Plugins.md

 ## Verification
 * Again go back to 'Manage Jenkins' > 'Manage Plugins' > 'Installed' to check `Git` and `Git Lab` are listed.

+---
+For tips on getting better at KodeKloud Engineer Jenkins tasks, [click here](./README.md)